yaya-sy/EntropyBasedCLDMetrics/README.md

 # Working environment

-Clone this github repos and move to it:
+Clone this github repository and move to it:

 ```bash
 git clone https://github.com/yaya-sy/EntropyBasedCLDMetrics.git